stacy8839/sep10-freedom-project/blog/entry02.md

 These apps truly help improve accuracy, communication, and safety in daily vet work, showing how important software has become in modern clinics.

+For hardware, I researched Intravenous (IV) Pumps, Autoclaves, and MRI machines.

+*
+*
+*

+Together, these tools represent how veterinary medicine continues to blennd technology and care for better outcomes.

+## How I found it

+I began by searching for "modern veterinary software" and "veterinary hardware tools for clinics".
+Many results were too genreal (like computers and thermometers), so I refined my searches to include "apps for veterinary dosage calculation" and "hardware innovations in veterinary surgery."
+That helped me find more specific and advanced technologies that most people don't already know about.

+## Engineering Design Process (EDP)

+## Skils Developed

+## Sources